 The Jaaxy keyword tool is built for marketers.
 Developed by the guys who co-founded Wealthy Affiliate which is an affiliate marketer training program.
 They have a very long history of affiliate marketing experience.

-I don’t currently use this one because it’s priced quite high, but if you can afford it I’d recommend that you use it, it’s one of the good keyword research tools available.
+I don’t currently use this one because it’s priced quite high, but if you can afford it, it’s well worth using as it’s one of the best keyword research tools available.
 You can try it out for free and get 30 searches.

 There is a Lite version of the Jaxxy keyword tool for free if you become a member of their training program.
 This is perfect if you are new to affiliate marketing and want to learn the ropes with the keyword tool thrown in.